 |Orthodox||$8,870 to $15,120|

 Private school expos are a great starting point for finding a school.
-Our annual Ottawa private school expo allows you to speak with many private schools, including some Montessori schools—all in one place.
+Our annual Ottawa private school expo allows you to speak with many private schools, including some Ottawa Montessori schools and daycares—all in one place.
 The expo is held in the fall.

 Another great resource in your school search is the Our Kids parent discussion forum.
 The forum is an ideal place to discuss options and debate topics related to Montessori schools and preschools.
 Our community of parents, educational experts, school officials, and alumni can help answer your questions and stimulate your thinking.